dreampulse/modelizer/README.md

     UserModel.connection(connector);   // use the connector for the example Model

     // example Usage
-    var user = UserModel.createObject();   // create a new object
+    var user = UserModel.create();   // create a new object
     user.username = "test";          // and set some values to the attributes user.password = "secret";

     // save data to server